DFE/MONK/doc/source/getting-started.rst

                 )
             self._logger = logging.getLogger(__name__)

-Then instead of using :py:mod:`monk_tf.device.Device` you will use :py:mod:`testframework.DeviceOptionalConn` in your tests.
+Instead of using :py:mod:`monk_tf.device.Device` you may then use :py:mod:`testframework.DeviceOptionalConn` in your tests.

-2. Patch The Install Folder
+2. Patch the Install Folder
 ============================

-Another way would be to find the folder at which MONK is installed and overwrite the code directly.
-Because MONK is always delivered as source distribution, there should be no problem with that.
-It is unclear though what happens with your changes once you patch the standard MONK.
+Another way would be to navigate to the directory containing MONK and directly overwrite the code.
+As MONK is an open source distribution, this should be straightforward.
+It is, however, impossible to foresee what will happen to your changes once you use ``pip`` to, for example, update MONK.
+This method is thus not recommended.

-3. Follow the MONK developer process
+3. Follow the MONK Developer Process
 ====================================

+This is what you need to do if you want to have your changes applied to the MONK project globally.
 See :doc:`contributing` for further details about this point.